Lyken17/Efficient-PyTorch/tools/README.md

 ## LMDB
-LMDB is a json-like, but binarized key-value storage.
+LMDB is a json-like, but in binary stream key-value storage.
 In my design, the format of converted LMDB is defined as follow.

 key | value
 --- | ---